tguild/vehicle_signal_specification/docs-gen/content/_index.md

 * [Rule Set](/vehicle_signal_specification/rule_set) </br> Get familiar with the rule set behind the specification, the structure, the format and concepts.
 Basic knowledge needed to write first extensions.
-* [Tools](/vehicle_signal_specification/tools) How to use the specification?
-Check out the existing serialization formats or write your own.
-Here's what you need to get started.
+* [Ecosystem](/vehicle_signal_specification/ecosystem) How to use the specification?
+Check out the existing tools and standards to transform or make use of VSS.